-Cisive, including its subsidiaries Cisive Driver IQ LLC, and PreCheck, Inc., a Cisive company (collectively "Cisive") participates in the EU/US and Swiss/US Privacy Shield programs administered by the United States Department of Commerce ("Privacy Shield") and has certified to the Department of Commerce that Cisive adheres to the Privacy Shield Principles for these programs.
-As part of our participation in the Privacy Shield, Cisive has committed to processing all personal data Cisive receives from EU member states, the United Kingdom, and Switzerland, and other participating countries in reliance on the Privacy Shield ("from the EU, the United Kingdom, and Switzerland") in accordance with its Privacy Shield commitments.
-This privacy statement applies only to personal data transferred pursuant to the Privacy Shield.
-To learn more about the Privacy Shield program, and to view Cisive's certification, please visit: https://www.privacyshield.gov/list.
+Cisive, including its subsidiaries Cisive Driver IQ LLC, Intellicorp Records, Inc., and PreCheck, Inc., all Cisive companies (collectively "Cisive"), participates in the EU/US, UK/ US, and Swiss/US Privacy Shield programs administered by the United States Department of Commerce ("Privacy Shield") and has certified to the Department of Commerce that Cisive adheres to the Privacy Shield Principles for these programs.
+As part of our participation in the Privacy Shield, Cisive has committed to processing all personal data Cisive receives from EU member states, the United Kingdom, and Switzerland, and other participating countries ("from the EU, the United Kingdom, and Switzerland") in accordance with its Privacy Shield commitments and any other relevant standard contractual clauses.
+This privacy statement applies only to personal data transferred pursuant to the Privacy Shield or other legally valid transfer mechanism.
+To learn more about the Privacy Shield program, and to view Cisive's certification(s), please visit: https://www.privacyshield.gov/list.

 Cisive also complies, where applicable, with U.S. laws, particularly the Fair Credit Reporting Act ("FCRA" 15 U.S.C. §§ 1681 et seq.) and its state counterparts, which provide privacy protections for consumer personal data contained in "consumer reports."
 In the event of a conflict between this Privacy Shield Privacy Statement and the FCRA or other applicable laws, Cisive will comply with its obligations under the FCRA or other applicable US law.
-CARCO Group, Inc. dba Cisive as well as Cisive companies and covered entities Driver IQ and PreCheck are subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
+CARCO Group, Inc. dba Cisive as well as Cisive companies and covered entities Cisive Driver IQ, Intellicorp Records, Inc., and PreCheck, Inc. are subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
 Cisive's Privacy Shield Privacy Statement is organized around the following principles:

 Cisive collects personal data for the purpose of providing a variety of information products and services to employers and other Cisive customers.
 For example, Cisive may collect identification information and information such as information about an individual's employment history, educational qualifications, credit history, or criminal history for the purpose of preparing and providing employment screening services to our customers.
 Cisive may collect employment application information on behalf of our customers, such as through a customer-branded applicant portal.
 We also may collect similar information for investigative or due diligence purposes and other non-employment purposes.